cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/circuitbreaker.md

 ### Introduction

-Kitex provides a set of CBSuite that encapsulates both service-level breaker and instance-level breaker, which are the implementions of Middleware.
+Kitex provides a set of CBSuite that encapsulates both service-level breaker and instance-level breaker, which are the implementations of Middleware.

 - Service-Level Breaker